 The new 298,000 SF, three-story high school will consist of three wings (Academic, Fine Arts, and Physical Education).
 Features of the new high school include: fifty general instruction classrooms surrounding a two-story Learning Commons with an adjacent learning stair, 1,200-seat performance auditorium, food court style cafeteria with an outdoor dining patio, 2,000-seat multi-sport gymnasium, 300-seat auxiliary gymnasium, and an 8-lane natatorium.
 The design also features 21st century learning concepts including interactive technology and spaces that promote collaboration with flexible furniture arrangements.
 Security features were also incorporated into the design and include secure, single point of entry, wide corridors, cameras, and an emergency notification system.
 Construction of the new high school began in July 2018 and is anticipated to be complete in early 2021.

-Photos copyright Hayes Design Group Architects, SitelogIQ, and Ruben A. Campos
+Photos copyright HDG Architects, SitelogIQ, and Ruben A. Campos

 April 3, 2018